canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     ffffff

-OBS: The ``smp_affinity`` file is a bitmask, where each bit represents a CPU, where ``1`` means that the CPU is allowed to handle the IRQ and ``0`` means that the CPU is not allowed to handle the IRQ.
+The ``smp_affinity`` file is a bitmask, where each bit represents a CPU, where ``1`` means that the CPU is allowed to handle the IRQ and ``0`` means that the CPU is not allowed to handle the IRQ.
 An output of ``ffffff`` means that all CPUs are allowed to handle the IRQ.

-Or you can use the :download:`check_irqs.sh` script to list the all the IRQs associated  with a given CPU:
+To list all the IRQs associated with a given CPU, you can use the :download:`check_irqs.sh` script:

 .. code-block:: shell-session